grinsted/borehole_echo/readme.md

 # files

 * gui.py: the main file with the GUI.
 * playrec_worker.py: a worker that plays and records chirps.
+This will run it is own thread and trigger pyqtsignals to
 * settings.py: misc settings
 * find_sounddevices.py: used to find the first/best matching device from a prioritized list of device names.

 # TODO:

 * record all inputs to a file.
-    - Ideally compressed in some way.
+Ideally compressed in some way.
 I've not found nice simple libraries to deal with infinite streams.
 We could use subprocess to pipe into ffmpeg (like i use for dailyglacier videos)?